Teo44/ot-harjoitustyo/documentation/requirement_specifications.md

 ## Users

-THe only user role will be a normal user, as there is no need for administrators and such.
+The only user role will be a normal user, as there is no need for administrators and such.

 ## Basic features